Bryanoxx/split-testing/README.md

 })
 ```

-**For example, by putting the userID as the seed: the variant will be persitent whatever the device used by the user.**
+For example, by putting the userID as the seed: **the variant will be consistent whatever the device used by the user.**

+**To know**: If a variant is already set (seeded or not) and a different seed from the variant's one is detected, then the variant will change for respecting the new seed.
+You can disallow this behavior by putting `resolveSeedConflict: false` in the options of `setExperiment` (not recommended).

 ### 2) Weighted variant